-These mark the location of what the program considers peaks.
+These mark the location of what the program considers peak regions.
 There is a minimum peak height below which any peaks are ignored.
 This is set as a default to 0.05, which is why the smallest peaks are unmarked.